Go beyond the specimen with our exceptional Laboratory team.

 The work our laboratory teams do is paramount to helping us get every patient the care they need.
 That’s why we believe in seeing our work as “more than a specimen.”
 What we do is the first chance to get people help, develop new techniques, and identify emerging health challenges.
 Beyond our work, we know that the people who work with us at NewYork-Presbyterian make all the difference.
 Here, we make sure you have the tools you need to grow and succeed.
 Leaders empower their teams, and as a network, we make sure to keep everyone safe as they do work that makes a difference.View Jobs

-Beyond taking on unique challenges and being part of the #1 hospital in New York for over 20 consecutive years, there are many benefits to working with NewYork-Presbyterian.
+Beyond taking on unique challenges you would rarely see elsewhere, there are many benefits to working with NewYork-Presbyterian.
 Joining our team means working in a culture that values you, your growth, and your safety.
 Depending on where you work with us, we also offer many of the following:

 - Updated, competitive salaries

 - Mental health and physical well-being resources